mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 - learning visual stimuli–evoked EEG data using RNN
 - CNN-based regression to map images to RNN-learned EEG-based features
 - the combination of the above two steps to implement automated visual classifiers.
+- Their approach is compared with GoogleNet and VGG and it is

 ### Code
 - Code does not exist